Augtive85YT/PhiPiBeta/MSTaums/README.md

 # MSTaums
-## MSTaums is an extension loader that takes a link and loads an extenstion.
+## MSTaums is an extension loader that takes a link and loads an extenstion.<br>Pronounced "Ehm-Ess-Tomes"
 Instructions here
 ```js
 code here